OctopusDeploy/docs/docs/getting-started/best-practices/project-and-project-groups.md

 ---
-title: Projects and Project Groups
+title: Projects and Project Groups Structure
 description: Guidelines and recommendations for configuring projects and project groups in Octopus Deploy.
 position: 50
 hideInThisSection: true